anatolymedvedev/ARKA/README.md

-# Hardware implementation of crypto algorithms
+# Hardware implementation of cryptoalgorithms
-Laboratory work on ARCA in VHDL language, 9th semester.
+Laboratory work on hardware implementation of cryptoalgorithms in VHDL language, 9th semester.

 | LAB | README |
 |---------|---------|